P-1B A Member of an Internationally Recognized Entertainment Group

 - Your group has performed and will perform services as a leading or starring group for organizations and establishments that have a distinguished reputation as evidenced by articles in newspapers, trade journals, publications, or testimonials

-- Your group has a record of major commercial or critically acclaimed successes, as evidenced by indicators such as ratings, standing int he field, box office receipts, record, cassette or video sales, and other achievements in the field as reported in trade journals, major newspapers or other publications
+- Your group has a record of major commercial or critically acclaimed successes, as evidenced by indicators such as ratings, box office receipts, record, cassette or video sales, and other achievements as reported in trade journals, major newspapers or other publications

-- Your group has received significant recognition for achievements from critics, organizations, government agencies or other recognized experts in the field.
-Such testimonials must be in a form that clearly indicates the author's authority, expertise, and knowledge of the alien's achievements.
+- Your group has received significant recognition for achievements from critics, organizations, government agencies or other recognized experts in the field

-- Your group has commanded or will command a high salary or other substantial remuneration for services comparable to others similarly situated in the field, as evidenced by contracts or other reliable evidence
+- Your group has commanded and will command a high salary or other substantial remuneration for services comparable to others similarly situated in the field, as evidenced by contracts or other reliable evidence

 Applying for a Visa at a U.S. Embassy or Consulate